 This non-hierarchical approach to decision-making obviously doesn’t work everywhere.
 I recently spoke with a Swedish manager who has tried to bring in an open-door policy at his office at an Asian car company, actively encouraging his employees to share their opinions or raise problems.
 But his employees won’t speak up because in their company culture pointing out mistakes is taboo.
 In Sweden, the open-door policy usually isn’t needed because managers share an open-plan office with their employees.

 Yes, Swedes are generally very aware of their impact on the environment, and act accordingly.
 Recycling seems to be something of a national pastime.
 In 2012, 88 per cent of all aluminium cans and PET bottles in Sweden were included in the recycling system – not far off the 90 per cent target set by the Swedish Environmental Protection Agency.

-Today, one per cent of municipal solid waste goes to landfill in Sweden, obviously a very strong figure by international standards.
+Today, less than one per cent of household waste ends up in landfills in Sweden (link to pdf), obviously a very strong figure by international standards.
 In my town of Ystad on the south coast, domestic food waste is rotted and made into biogas, which is what fuels my car.